documentationfor yFiles for HTML 3.0.0.3

 Concept

-Rows/columns do not overlap and are not compacted: nodes that belong to different rows are strictly separated with respect to the covered y-coordinates range and nodes that belong to different columns are strictly separated with respect to the covered x-coordinate range.
+Rows/columns do not overlap and are not compacted: nodes that belong to different rows are strictly separated with respect to the covered y-coordinate range and nodes that belong to different columns are strictly separated with respect to the covered x-coordinate range.

 Features